osmanulubas/osmanulubas/README.md

 ## 🚀 About Me

-🎓 I am Osman Ulubas, a Software Developer (specializing in **Automation and Zero Touch Provisining**) and a DevOps Engineer.
+🎓 I am Osman Ulubas, currently located in Seattle, a Software Developer (specializing in **Automation and Zero Touch Provisining**) and a DevOps Engineer.
 I am also Pursuing my MBA and will graduate in early-2023.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from **skiing**, **movies** and **sports**.